 Located right near Union Station and Olvera St, Philippes has been serving the French Dip sandwich since they created it over 100 years ago.
-This corner restaurant has solidified its place in LA history with its constant flow of customers, great word of mouth and its basic menu and prices.
+This corner restaurant has solidified its place in LA history with a constant flow of customers, great word of mouth, and its fun menu and prices.
 Philippe’s knows what it is doing, and what it is doing is creating killer sandwiches, read on for my review.

 - Hours: 6 a.m.-10 p.m. daily